adunderground/ad-face-tracker/Readme.md

 Credits:

-Based on and inspired by https://github.com/kylan02/face_looker.
+Based on and inspired by https://github.com/wesbos/eye-ballz and https://github.com/kylan02/face_looker.

+More in this amazing [Youtube video](https://youtu.be/sPdRCYbO6so?si=MFNsdErHpJOcuffC) by [Wes Bos](https://github.com/wesbos)

 ### Basic Usage FaceTracker component